Hakeem-Taha-06/6502-emu/README.md

 - **Memory:** a live memory viewer which highlights the program counter with yellow and has the ability to follow it during execution. highlights the stack pointer with cyan. can jump to specific addresses.
 - **CPU:** live display of the cpu registers and status flags.
 - **Disassembly:** shows the disassembled portion of a chunk of memory, by default follows the program counter, can navigate with `<` / `>` or enter an address to jump to
-- **Screen Display:** reads a specific portion of memory and interprets it as indices to the default palette, can be used for displaying a screen. (right now its hardcoded to a certain memory chunk `0x0200-0x05FF` for the snake game tho )
+- **Screen Display:** reads a specific portion of memory and interprets it as indices to the default palette, can be used for displaying a screen.
 ---
 ## Architecture
 ---